CleverRaven/Cataclysm-DDA/doc/FREQUENTLY_MADE_SUGGESTIONS.md

 Coercing followers into being your personal blood bags is not going to happen.
 Otherwise, this would require someone with medical knowhow, matching blood types, about an hour of sitting around for the transfusion, and would make the recipient violently ill for about a day.
 But there is a better solution.

-#### Saline infusions: yes, just waiting to be added.

-This is a realistic and sensible way to help with hypovolemia that circumvents all the previously mentioned issues.
-Though, it should still require someone with medical training and wouldn't be an immediate cure, and would require scavenging, it would not be player-craftable.

 ### Electrical power transmission
 This covers several sub-suggestions that do or do not work for various reasons.